Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

  ![ExpensifyHelp_EmailError]({{site.url}}/assets/images/ExpensifyHelp_EmailError.png){:width="100%"}

  **If unsuccessful, you will see another error:**
- - If the new error or SMTP message that includes a URL, navigate to that URL for further instructions.
+ - If the new error or SMTP message includes a URL, navigate to that URL for further instructions.
- - If the new error or SMTP message that includes "mimecast.com", consult with your company's IT team.
+ - If the new error or SMTP message includes "mimecast.com", consult with your company's IT team.
- - If you see a new error or SMTP message that includes "blacklist", it means your company has configured their email servers to use a third-party email reputation or blacklisting service.
+ - If the new error or SMTP message includes "blacklist", it means your company has configured their email servers to use a third-party email reputation or blocklisting service.
 Consult with your company's IT team.

 ![ExpensifyHelp_SMTPError]({{site.url}}/assets/images/ExpensifyHelp_SMTPError.png){:width="100%"}